High Traffic Commercial Flooring Handbook

-Failure to use high traffic flooring in environments that experience heavy foot traffic can lead to a multitude of issues — namely, the time and costs related to repair and replacement.
+Failure to use the right commercial flooring in high traffic areas can lead to many issues — namely, the time and costs related to maintenance, repair and replacement.
 Here’s a great example:

-This story alone shows why corporations, retail giants and major healthcare companies must give due diligence in selecting flooring products for the most frequented areas of their space.
+This example alone shows why corporations, retail giants and major healthcare companies must conduct due diligence in selecting durable flooring options for areas with high foot traffic.

-The first crucial step to take prior to selecting your high traffic flooring is to actually determine the areas in need of such flooring.
-While it’s easy to assume most all areas within a public retail space sustain the same amount of high foot traffic, that is not always the case.
+The first step is to review your floor plan, identify common use areas, determine placement of furniture and equipment.
+While it’s easy to assume most areas within a public retail space sustain the same amount of high foot traffic, that is not always the case.

-The following are some of the more common areas in need of high traffic flooring:
+The following are some of the more common areas in need of high traffic commercial flooring:

-- Entrances and exits are naturally always part of the conversation in terms of high foot traffic areas — no matter the space.
-Depending upon the outside conditions, it’s important to take into account the influence of outside material on your flooring.
-A common solution involves installing a matting system that will help cut down on the debris being brought inside.
-Anywhere from 15 to 30 feet of matting can serve as a suitable distance of walk-off space.
+- Entrances and exits are naturally part of the conversation — no matter the space.
+It’s important to take into account the impact and conditions of your flooring.
+A common solution involves installing an entry system that will help cut down on the dirt and moisture brought inside.
+A targeted approach of 20-30 feet of walk off material addressing the outdoor entry, vestibule and beyond proactively prevents soil from being tracked into your space.

 - Common areas, such as lobbies, cafeterias and waiting rooms, all endure an incredible amount of foot traffic, not to mention the aforementioned issue with debris being tracked in from outside.